What constitutes jazz composition rarely gets talked about. There is rarely a need.

 Memory is more of a factor than whether the music is notated or not.
 If it’s not sheet music on stands, musicians performing memorised parts of highly elaborate arrangements without deviation from the composed piece is basically the same approach.
 What is then produced is not an improvisation at all even if it might on the surface seem to be jazz.
 Highly arranged orchestrated music which more obviously is jazz because of its idiomatic phrasing and syncopated feel and so on actually risks ironing out all semblance of improvisation even with the presence of jazz language.

 Even though most jazz listeners assume improvisation is high up the agenda in jazz performance there may well be less of a pure improvisation component than listeners might notice.
 Even free improv, which injects more spontaneous composition into the raw ingredients of a performance, isn’t completely immune from pre-digested unforgotten routines that are then elaborated on without the audience actually being aware of the process.

 How random the music is from performance to performance also matters to some theorists.
 And this is an important consideration when thinking about how fresh an improvisation actually is.
 It’s rare (impossible?) for a piece to be completely reimagined from performance to performance even if nothing is quite the same twice and room is made for new treatments which are then delivered.

-The whole subject of composition is a subject worth returning to in future posts but for now next time you see someone listed as, for instance a guitarist/composer or a pianist/composer think of this: what does composing really mean for a jazz player?
+The whole subject of composition is a subject worth returning to but for now next time you see someone listed as, for instance a guitarist/composer or a pianist/composer think of this: what does composing really mean for a jazz player?
 And where does the composition end and the improvising really begin?
 SG